M-arcus/cloudron-docs/knowledgebase/docs/domains.md

 For sending email, Cloudron requires DKIM and SPF records to be setup as well.
 These records will be displayed in the UI after installation.

+### Manual DNS

+During installation, Cloudron makes the following changes to DNS:

+*   Sets the `my` subdomain to the server's public IP

+*   Sets `cloudron._domainkey` TXT record to the public DKIM key (required for sending emails)

+*   Modifies the SPF record to permit `my` subdomain (required for sending emails)

+When [email](/documentation/email/) is enabled, Cloudron makes the following changes to DNS:

+*   Sets the `MX` record to the `my` subdomain
+*   Sets the `DMARC` policy to reject all emails not originating from the Cloudron for this domain.

+For Cloudrons using a non-programmable DNS backend, the DNS records will be displayed in the UI so that they can be setup manually.

 ## Changing the Dashboard domain